AY2021S1-CS2103T-W16-3/tp/docs/UserGuide.md

 Fine<span>$</span><span>$</span>e's Bookmark Income feature is used to store incomes that the user receives frequently, such as monthly salary or stipend for being a teaching assistant.
 The user will then be able to edit, delete and convert a bookmark income to conveniently add it into Fine<span>$</span><span>$</span>e's incomes list.

+Fine\$\$e records the following information about each of your bookmark incomes:
+1. **Title**: A descriptive title, to remind you what the bookmark income was about.
+1. **Amount**: How much money you would receive each time you convert the bookmark income to an income.
+1. **Categories**: Any number of categories, to help you group related bookmark incomes together.

 #### 4.6.1 Add Bookmark Income: `add-bookmark-income`